andyagdw/word_wizards/README.md

    virtualenv venv
    ```

-7. Activate the virtual environment.
+7. Activate the virtual environment:

    Using venv: